Ultimo-Software-Solutions/DevelopmentBlog/Blogs/WindowsDockerSize/WindowsDockerSize.md

 Ultimo.Services.ServiceHost.ReportService.exe /docker
 ```

-We tried registring the fonts in the dockerfile itself, but for some reason this doesn't work in combindation with the used image versions.
+We tried registering the fonts in the dockerfile itself, but for some reason this doesn't work in combination with the used image versions.
 I do not understand why, please let me know if you have the answer to this!